idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 Some web resources of note:

-- MT engines with Web interface (DeepL, Google Translator, Bing Translator, Youdao MT).
+- MT engines with Web interface (DeepL, Google Translator, Bing Translator, ModernMT, Systran, Youdao MT).
 CafeTran conveniently allows you to easily query the MT web interface via the Translate button (or shortcut) and then transfer the MT web result to the target segment editor via the Transfer button (or shortcut).
 - Linguee (bilingual concordancer in a available in a multitude of language pairs)
+- MyMemory (a public TM).
 - YouTube (useful if translating subtitles)
 - Resources > Web > Examples offer various other examples of resources, such as Google search, KudoZ, Wikipedia, monolingual dictionaries (such as Wordnet and Merriam-Webster), Pons, etc.
 - LanguageTool: linguistic QA resource.
 The Translate and Transfer buttons for querying and transferring MT web results work for this QA web resource as well.